davxy/datawok-posts/posts/zk-proof.md

 to more efficient proofs or enable to prove en entire new class of languages which can't be proven using deterministic proof systems.

-As outlined in the seminal GMR paper:
+As outlined by the GMR paper:
 - Peggy is assumed to have unbounded computational resources, while Victor operates within polynomial time constraints relative to the size of the statement to prove.